adojos/vbsx-Validator/README.md

 ### Technical Notes (Design)

+* The Validation Parser, accepts _multiple XSDs against a given XML_ (XMLs referencing multiple XSDs) for validation since version v2.0.1 (Multi XSD support).
+However the parser does not auto-import any schemas from network or filesystem, but rather considers only user supplied XSDs, hence make sure you provide all required XSDs.

-* The Parser has been designed _not to resolve externals_.
-It does not evaluate or resolve the schemaLocation or attributes specified in DocumentRoot.
-The reason is that most of the time schemaLocation is not always valid or resolvable.
-Hence this design avoids non-schema related errors.
+* The Parser has been designed _'not to resolve externals'_.
+It does not evaluate or resolve the 'schemaLocation' or other attributes specified in DocumentRoot for locating schemas.
+The reason is that most of the time schemaLocation is not always valid or resolvable as XML travels system to system. _Hence this design avoids non-schema related errors_.

-* The parser validates _strictly against the supplied XSD (schema definition) only without auto-resolving schemaLocation_ or other nameSpace attributes.
+* The parser _validates strictly against the supplied XSD_ (schema definition) only without auto-resolving schemaLocation or other nameSpace attributes from the XML document.
+This provides robust validation against supplied XSD.

+* The validation parser inherently validates all XML for well-formedness / structural.

-* The parser needs Namespace (targetNamespace) which is currently extracted from the supplied XSD.
+* The validation _parser needs Namespace (targetNamespace)_ which is currently _extracted from the supplied XSD_.
+Please make sure that 'targetNamespace' declaration if any, in your XSD is correct.
+The _targetNamespace decalaration is not mandatory_ and hence XSD without targetNamespace are also validated properly.

 * The current version does not support XML files with inline schemas

+* Please refer ['Further Reading'](https://github.com/testoxide/vbsx-Validator/wiki/Additional-Notes) section of Wiki for more information if required.

 ### Built With